makerdao/community/governance/votes/Executive vote - February 3, 2023.md

 ### Maker Teleport Temporary Shutdown

-As per this [forum post](https://forum.makerdao.com/t/community-notice-pecu-to-redeploy-teleport-l2-gateways/19550) from @Derek, Protocol Engineering are planning to redeploy the Teleport L2 Gateways due to the identification of a minor issue.
-To facilitate this, the L2 side of the Teleport bridges will be temporarily shutdown to protect users, if this executive proposal passes.
+As per this [forum post](https://forum.makerdao.com/t/community-notice-pecu-to-redeploy-teleport-l2-gateways/19550) from Facilitator @Derek, the Protocol Engineering Core Unit is planning to redeploy the Teleport L2 Gateways due to the identification of a minor issue.
+To facilitate this, the L2 side of the Teleport bridges will be temporarily shut down to protect users if this executive proposal passes.

-Specifically, `ETH-MAIN-A` will be removed from the `validDomains` mapping of authorised destination domains in the `L2DaiTeleportGateway` contract for each of the three supported L2 domains (Optimism, Arbitrum and Starknet).
+Specifically, `ETH-MAIN-A` will be removed from the `validDomains` mapping of authorized destination domains in the `L2DaiTeleportGateway` contract for each of the three supported L2 domains (Optimism, Arbitrum, and Starknet).
 This action will be implemented by calling the `L1GovernanceRelay` contract of each domain in order to execute a special-purpose L2 spell (executed by the `L2GovernanceRelay` of the domain) that will take care of calling the file function of the corresponding `L2DaiTeleportGateway`.

 Below are the relevant deployed contract addresses: